 Once a suitable course has been found, we’ve seen during research that the next step is to look for supporting information about other aspects.
 The cost of studying and financial support available is a consistent thread running through the prospective student journey, but there are some that are specific to the type of study.

 We toured the country carrying out user research for The Open University last summer and we found that distance learners had distinctly different needs to those looking to study full time on campus.
 They need to get a feel for what distance learning is like on a day-to-day basis, how they will actually learn and the level of support they will get.
-We spoke with people that had been out of study for some time, and so reassurance about whether they can do the course was key.
+We spoke with people that had been out of study for some time, so reassurance about whether they can do the course was key.
 For those that are looking to move to the next stage in their career, by studying alongside a full-time job, understanding the time commitment needed was essential.

 For college leavers, the move away from home for the first time to study for three years in a potentially unfamiliar place is a daunting one.
-For them, getting a gut-feel for what student life is like both on campus and in the surrounding area, is critical to them feeling comfortable enough to take the next step.
+For them, getting a gut feel for what student life is like both on campus and in the surrounding area, is critical to them feeling comfortable enough to take the next step.
 During some research with Staffordshire University, we found that seeing the university through the students’ eyes, in videos or with testimonials, helped prospective students to buy into what they were seeing.
 Nottingham Trent University do this really well;

 5. Demonstrate what makes the university stand out

 Do you remember the few months leading up to submitting your university applications?
 I do.
 Aside from the impending doom of writing a personal statement, I found the whole process quite overwhelming.
 With a rough idea of the topics I wanted to study, I embarked on a long searching journey of all potential universities within a few hours train ride of my hometown.
 Comparing potential universities and their courses was hard work.
-Once I narrowed down to a particular course, I found that lots of universities were offering something very similar and understanding the differences was a challenge.
+Once I narrowed it down to a particular course, I found that lots of universities were offering something very similar and understanding the differences was a challenge.

 Does your university have a graduate that went on to do something notable?
-Do you have state of the art facilities?
+Do you have state-of-the-art facilities?
 How about an 89% graduate employment rate?
 These are great benefits that could be one of the deciding factors; don’t miss the opportunity to shout about them (a bit like the University of Essex do);

 These tips should help to improve the experience for prospective students and ultimately increase the number of people enrolling on courses at your institute.
-But remember, with a wealth of students associations, libraries and intranets on offer, it doesn’t stop once they’re enrolled on a course.
+But remember, with a wealth of students’ associations, libraries and intranets on offer, it doesn’t stop once they’re enrolled on a course.
 Stay tuned to find out what we’ve learned through research with existing students.